 Our Board of Directors adopted new criteria for membership in the Board of Directors and the Advisory Council that balances professional skills with life experiences that better represent the communities from which we draw our current and future audiences.
-We have elected four new members to our Board of Directors.
-The nominating committee of the Board of Directors is organizing a meeting to discuss strategies for further expansion.
+We have elected six new members to our Board of Directors.

 Our Artistic Practices:

 We commit to adopting rehearsal and performance policies that better value the time and talent of artists who choose to work with us.
 Starting with the 2020-2021 Season, we will extend the option of submitting digital auditions, hold callbacks at a greater variety of times, eliminate the 10 out of 12 rehearsal days, and move from a six-day to a five-day rehearsal week.
-A staff working group has drafted a system of reporting and investigating a range of incidents, including racial in nature.
-This protocol is being shared with members of the artistic community and is intended to be adopted prior to the 2021-2022 Season.
+We have adopted a new system of reporting and investigating a range of incidents, including those racial in nature, which a staff working group and several artists collaborated on.

-A programming committee drawn from Board, Advisory Council, and Staff members has been recruited and will begin its work reviewing titles under consideration through an Anti-Racism and EDI lens in January 2021.
+A programming committee drawn from Board, Advisory Council, and Staff members have been reviewing titles under consideration through an anti-racism and EDI lens since January 2021.

 Our Hiring Practices: